phoe/cafe-latte/README.md

 > "Notice that no one mentions that this way they also managed to drag a lot of Lisp programmers about halfway back to C++."
 >
-> --- angery Internet rando
+> --- Michał "phoe" Herda, angry Internet rando

 ## About

 This is an implementation of Common Lisp dynamic variables, control flow operators, and condition system in plain Java.

-Each part of Common Lisp implemented here should have basic unit test coverage.
+## Using Cafe Latte

-## Using
+This library is not yet documented, but the respective implementations should behave analogously to their Common Lisp counterparts; see the [Common Lisp HyperSpec](http://clhs.lisp.se/) for their descriptions.

-**don't**
+The best examples that show use of the various constructs [implemented](src/main/java/systems/raptor/cafe_latte) here is the [test directory](src/test/java/systems/raptor/cafe_latte) containing unit tests for all of the implemented mechanisms.

-Seriously, though, this library is not yet documented or complete; take a look at the unit tests if you really need to see how to use the various constructs provided here.
+A stable release will be made when the authors are satisfied enough with its functioning.

 ## License

 AGPLv3.
 (Unless you are [**@easye**](https://github.com/easye), at which point it's whatever license suits you the best.)

-## Roadmap
+## What's DONE

 * [X] Dynamic variables
   * Implemented in the `DynamicVariable` class.